-She is a board member of BAGABAGA STUDIOS – a co-op dedicated to the production, training and research on digital media and development.
+She serves as a board member of Bagabaga Studios, a cooperative dedicated to the production, training, and research of digital media and development.

 Sofia da Palma Rodrigues